anushaporeddy030697/student_internship_management/README.md

 -->   We successfully deployed our application in cyclic Hosting (AWS) but it was working slowly also we need some time to solve this issue.

+-->   As per client requirements , we need to work on feedback page for our application.

 </a></p>